Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 Should Age and Gender Affect Pickleball Ratings?
 The Raw Truth.

-Another DUPR Debate?
+Another DUPR debate?
 Yeah.
 And here’s why.
 I didn’t plan to write a trilogy on pickleball ratings, but here we are.
-The first article broke down DUPR’s new algorithm – how it finally rewards performance, not just wins.
+The first article broke down DUPR’s new algorithm, how it aims to reward performance, not just wins.
 Then came the second, which amplified the outrage: a tidal wave of player feedback that called the update everything from “brilliant” to “a betrayal.”
 Now we’re drilling into a different pressure point: Should age and gender affect your rating?
-The short answer?
-No. Not if you care about accuracy, fairness, or what it actually means to earn your pickleball rating.

 Quick Hitters: What You Need to Know